CyberKenneth/Thoth/README.md

 # Thoth
- Thoth is a versatile, multi-paradigm programming language designed to unify and empower developers.
+ Thoth is a versatile, Wip, multi-paradigm programming language designed to unify and empower developers.
 Named after the ancient Egyptian deity of knowledge and writing, Thoth promotes innovation and adaptability across various computing environments, from mechanical to quantum systems.
 #currently I have this in various stages of development

 # Thoth Programming Language